jpds-zz/entrymgr/README.md

 entrymgr
 ========

-entrymgr is a command-line based diary-entry management tool.
+entrymgr is a command-line based diary-entry management tool which uses Git as a backend.